-This step will allow you, as the business owner, to maintain a comfortable temperature according to your preferences.
+As a business owner, this step will allow you to maintain a comfortable temperature according to your preferences.
 Of course, this temperature regulation is not ideal if your property includes individual offices or living spaces.

 In such events, you may wish to zone your system so that renters can control temperatures in their areas or even opt for ductless mini splits, which simplify personalized cooling.

 A company owner’s ultimate decision is between two vastly different options: a duct-based or ductless AC system.
 There is a significant contrast between the two.

 For example, a Mitsubishi ductless system independently uses air handlers to deliver air to each room.